 - Reading and writing proficiency – 10th grade level

-- Successful completion of Algebra 1 or Integrated Math 1 with a “C” grade or better both semesters
+- Passed Algebra 1 or Integrated Math 1 with a “C” grade or better both semesters

 Aviation Technology II:

 - Passed Aviation Technology I with a “B” or better both semesters.
 The second year program is a competitive placement program.

 Note: Prerequisites may be waived upon instructor’s review.
-Also, upon acceptance into the program, student and parent/guardian are encouraged to participate in Orientation at Cascadia Technical Academy.
+Also, upon acceptance into the program, student and parent/guardian are required to attend the program orientation at Cascadia Technical Academy.

 - Professional Pilot